hypermodeinc/modus/README.md

    <a href="https://discord.com/invite/MAZgkhP6C6">Discord</a>
 <p>

-**Modus is an open-source, serverless framework for building agentic flows powered by WebAssembly.**
+**Modus is an open-source, serverless framework for building agentic systems and AI applications in Go and AssemblyScript** It simplifies the integration of models, context, and data.
+We're continuing to add additional capabilities to better support the construction and calling of tools.
-It simplifies integrating AI models, data, and business logic with sandboxed execution.
-And, it's really fast.

 You write a function.